datanav/docs/overview.rst

 managed and gain a transparent unified methodology throughout the platform, which is flexible and can be maintained over time.

-Coding is effective in the short term and gives every developer free rein to solve their individual tasks to their own liking.
-The problem is effective management.
+Coding is extremly effective in an isolated environment, and it gives every developer free rein to solve their individual tasks to their own liking.
+The problem is effective management over time in a complex environment.
 Every code snippet becomes a `black box <https://en.wikipedia.org/wiki/Black_box>`__, and while this may be the best way to solve some functional needs, it is destructive when it comes to managing master data.